Chris Cornell: 2001–2007: Audioslave

 News about Cornell's departure emerged in July 2006, when insiders stated that after the third album he would leave to pursue for a solo career.
 The singer immediately denied the rumors, stating: "We hear rumors that Audioslave is breaking up all the time. [...]
 I always just ignore [them]."
 On February 15, 2007, Cornell officially announced his departure from Audioslave, stating that "Due to irresolvable personality conflicts as well as musical differences, I am permanently leaving the band Audioslave.
 I wish the other three members nothing but the best in all of their future endeavors."
 As the other three members were busy with the Rage Against the Machine reunion with de la Rocha coming back, and Morello and Cornell had each released solo albums in 2007, Audioslave officially disbanded.

 On January 17, 2017, it was announced that Audioslave would reunite for their first show in twelve years at Prophets of Rage's Anti-Inaugural Ball, protesting President Donald Trump's inauguration as President of the United States.
 The event took place on January 20, 2017.

-Asked in February 2017 if there would be more Audioslave reunion shows in the future, frontman Cornell replied, "It's always a possibility.
-I mean, we've been talking about it for at least three or four years now.
-We were talking about actually picking dates, and it just ended up not working out because everybody's so busy.
-They have another band again, they all have separate bands that they do themselves, I have Soundgarden and a solo career that's taking up a lot of time, and I just did Temple of the Dog.
-So, it's really honestly as simple as we end up having a window of time where it's comfortable for everybody and we want to do it, because I definitely feel like everybody's up for it."